 Tag Results for 'Xuhui'

 As the moon starts to wane each January, people throughout China frantically snatch up train and bus tickets, eager to start the return journey to their hometown to celebrate the Lunar New Year (春节, chūnjié) with their family.
-One of the major draws for migrant workers heading home is the chance to eat traditional, home-cooked meals.
+This year, revelers will make an estimated 3.64 billion passenger trips during the festive season, up 200 million from the previous year.
 Continue »

 It’s been more than half a century now since The Beatles formed, and their worldwide popularity continues unabated.
 In Japan especially, the band’s presence and influence were outsized almost from the beginning, and John Lennon’s marriage to Yoko Ono cemented the band’s place in Japanese culture.
 Continue »

 Editor’s note: It’s Breakfast Week here at CB, and to kick off the series, we first head to a street corner in the heart of Shanghai that offers a remarkable variety of breakfast foods.
 Stay tuned all this week for more morning dispatches from other CB cities.
 Continue »

 Editor’s note: This post is the first installment of “Best Bites of 2013,” a roundup of our top culinary experiences over the last year.
 Stay tuned for “Best Bites” from all of the cities Culinary Backstreets covers.